Work and Ministry

-Jesus was an active carpenter until He entered into His full-time ministry on earth (Mark 6:3).
-Most of His disciples were active fishermen (Matthew 4:18-22), and one was a tax-collector (Matthew 9:9-13).
-They were all worked until they were called to do otherwise.
+Jesus worked as a carpenter until He was called into His full-time ministry on earth (Mark 6:3).
+Most of His disciples labored as fishermen (Matthew 4:18-22), and one was a tax-collector (Matthew 9:9-13).
+They all worked until they were called to ministry.
 The point is, they were active in pursuing life until redirected by the Lord.

 Jewish children had to learn some sort of trade, even if they were wealthy and would potentially never need to work in that trade, they were taught something in which they could support themselves should circumstances change.
 Paul, for example, was a wealthy Pharisee and a member of the Sanhedrin.
 When he accepted Christ, his position and wealth were put to the gospel work and at some point he had to support himself with the skill he had learned in his youth, tent making (Acts 18:1-4).

 This virtuous woman does not wait to see what the Lord will have her do, rather she goes and does whatever her hands find to do.
 Ecclesiastes 9:10 tells us to do our best in whatever falls in our hands.
 We are to be constantly diligent and productive.
 Jesus said, “Occupy till I come” (Luke 19:13).
-The word “occupy” here means to carry on work diligently (Luke 19:15; cf. Eze.
-27:9, 16, 19, 21, 22).
-This principle can be applied to our lives that we may be a blessing to others and glorify God in our circumstances (Matthew 5:15; 1 Peter 2:12).
+The word “occupy” here means to carry on work diligently (Luke 19:15; Ezekiel 27:9, 16, 19, 21, 22).
+Whatever we are called to do, we are to do it to the Lord.
+This principle can be applied to our lives and service for God that we may be a blessing to others and glorify Him in all of our circumstances (Matthew 5:15; 1 Peter 2:12).

 Check out our Bible Answers page for more information on a variety of topics.